Hulme Hippodrome: Bill Benny (1960 - 1962)

+1962 – New owner: Mecca for bingo (until 1985)

+After the purchase on 29 March 1962 the Hipp was initially renamed as Mecca Bingo Preston Street and later as the Mecca Social Club, though photographs show "Hippodrome" lettering on the aluminium cladding added during the 1960s and 1970s.
+The bingo evenings ended sometime after September 1980 (the date of the last new member registered, from an ex-staff account) and after some years as a social club and then a pool hall, the venue reportedly closed in 1988.
+One of the Hipp staff members was the mother of the singer Morrissey when they were living in Queen's Court near the Loreto convent before the Victorian-era houses there were demolished.

 The 1962 purchase led to some internal changes, in particular the sloping auditorium had a wooden 'false' floor built to create a level surface for the change in layout from rows of theatre seating to a grid pattern of bingo tables with chairs around them.
 This new floor was almost level to the stage height.
 The stage was also 'boxed in' to make it smaller.
 These wooden constructions have since been removed.
 There were also two external changes: one of the shop units was converted to become a new and wider doorway for access to the bingo hall, and the booking office window at the front was made smaller.